EnvisionDoc/enos_fundamental_zh/overview/enos_gettingstarted.md

-# Getting started with EnOS™
+# Getting Started with EnOS

-To get started with EnOS™, you'll first need to request an account.
+To get started with EnoS, you'll first need to request an account.

 You can request an indidual account or an Enterprise account based on your needs.